Table Of Contents

 Hopefully, it’s readily apparent to you why you should include SEO in your budget, but you may still be wondering why you can’t rely on some of the cheaper services offering similar-sounding products to the legit guys.

-While cheap SEO organizations around the world are notorious for doing shoddy work, this is especially true in Australia.
+While cheap SEO organisations around the world are notorious for doing shoddy work, this is especially true in Australia.
 So-called “budget” SEO companies here are notorious for using Black Hat SEO techniques.
 A few of these include:

 Bad Link Strategies

-Phony links (sometimes known as “link webs”) are one way that SEO scams operate.
+Phoney links (sometimes known as “link webs”) are one way that SEO scams operate.
 While your site does need a bevvy of links to “gain Google’s trust,” if the only links to your site are from spam websites designed to provide these links, it actually hurts your long-term credibility and SERP.

 Keyword Stuffing and Article Spinners